palomachain/paloma.py/docs/guides/lcdclient.rst

 LCDClient
 =========

-The :class:`LCDClient` is an object representing a HTTP connection to a Terra LCD node.
+The :class:`LCDClient` is an object representing a HTTP connection to a Paloma LCD node.

 Get connected
 -------------